Poems with a hint of Zen

 no need

-for a deathday suit
+no need for a deathday suit

 the one I came in is good enough